MO-NO-749/Enterprise-Sales-Operations-Analytics-Project/README.md

 ### Building the Dashboard

 #### Objective
-Develop a modern data warehouse using SQL Server to Normalize Transaction data, enabling analytical reporting and informed decision-making though Power Bi Visuals.
+Develop a modern data warehouse using SQL Server to Normalize Transaction data, enabling analytical reporting and informed decision-making through Power Bi Visuals.

 #### Specifications
 - **Data Sources**: Import data from provided CSV files.
 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
-- **Normalization**: separeted into multiple sources Tables ,A snowflack data model designed for analytical queries and scalability.
+- **Normalization**: separeted into multiple source Tables ,A snowflake data model designed for analytical queries and scalability.
 - **Scope**: Focus on the latest dataset only; data historization is not required.
 - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
 ---